Restaurant in Villalba de la Sierra, Spain

 Is the tasting menu worth it at Mesón Nelia?

-The menu format here is rooted in updated Cuenca tradition rather than a formal multi-course tasting structure, and at €€ pricing that's precisely the point.
+The menu format here is rooted in updated Cuenca tradition rather than a formal multi-course tasting structure, at €€ pricing that's precisely the point.
 Two back-to-back Bib Gourmands from Michelin (2024 and 2025) confirm the kitchen delivers real value for money.
 If you want a long, wine-paired progression, this isn't the format — but for honest regional cooking done with precision, the price-to-quality ratio is hard to beat in this part of Spain.

 What should I order at Mesón Nelia?

-Chef Damir Pejcinovic's menu runs on updated Cuenca classics: the copita de ajoarriero with apricots is a signature opener, cod with pisto manchego is a reliable main, and pigs' trotters stuffed with goats' cheese show the kitchen's willingness to push traditional ingredients.
+Chef Damir Pejcinovic's menu runs on updated Cuenca classics: the copita de ajoarriero with apricots is a signature opener, cod with pisto manchego is a reliable main, pigs' trotters stuffed with goats' cheese show the kitchen's willingness to push traditional ingredients.
 The daily set menu served in the bar is worth considering if you're passing through on a weekday — it's the most practical entry point to the cooking.

 What should a first-timer know about Mesón Nelia?